 Nordic Skate Sizing

 One of the most common questions that beginning Nordic skaters ask is “what size skate should I get?”
 The answer depends on who you talk to.
-Most Nordic skate makers suggest that blade size should be determined by a skater’s height.
+Some Nordic skate makers suggest that blade size should be determined by a skater’s height.
 But why?
 Hockey skate blade length, for example, is based on boot size–not a player’s height.
 If it’s not clear, we’re not convinced that height should be the only factor in selecting Nordic ice skate length.